Cyclone Ianos: Meteorological history

 An upper-level low moved eastward in the southern Mediterranean Sea through 14 September.
 On that day, a low-pressure area began to develop over the Gulf of Sidra, beginning tropical cyclogenesis by forming a warm core at the surface.
 The cyclone quickly developed in the subsequent hours while slowly moving northwest, with a wind speed of around 50 km/h.
 By 15 September, it had intensified to 65 km/h, with a minimum pressure of 1010 hPa, with further development predicted over the coming days.
 The cyclone had strong potential to become tropical over the next several days due to warm sea temperatures of 27 to 28 C in the region.
 Weather models predicted that it would likely hit the west coast of Greece on 17 or 18 September.
-Ianos gradually intensified over the Ionian Sea, acquiring an eye-like feature.
-Ianos made landfall on Greece at peak intensity on 03:00 UTC on 18 September, with winds peaking near 159 km/h and a minimum central pressure estimated at 984.3 hPa, equivalent to a Category 2 hurricane.
+Ianos gradually intensified over the Ionian Sea, acquiring an eye Ianos made landfall on Greece at peak intensity on 03:00 UTC on 18 September, with winds peaking near 159 km/h and a minimum central pressure estimated at 984.3 hPa, equivalent to a Category 2 hurricane.

 After making landfall, Ianos turned south-southeastward on 19 September, moving back out to sea, where the storm managed to reorganize somewhat.
 Soon afterward, Ianos underwent a weakening trend.
 Ianos continued moving south-southeastward for another couple of days before dissipating on 21 September, off the coast of Cyrenaica.

 Warmer sea surface temperatures caused by climate change in the Mediterranean Sea can allow the storms to take on more tropical appearances and characteristics, increasing the wind speeds and making the storms more intense.
 A 2017 study in Global and Planetary Change led by Raquel Romera examined a large suite of regional climate model projections, which supported the theory that medicanes will gradually become stronger due to climate change.